lengstrom/fast-style-transfer/README.md

 Our implementation uses TensorFlow to train a fast style transfer network.
 We use roughly the same transformation network as described in Johnson, except that batch normalization is replaced with Ulyanov's instance normalization, and the scaling/offset of the output `tanh` layer is slightly different.
 We use a loss function close to the one described in Gatys, using VGG19 instead of VGG16 and typically using "shallower" layers than in Johnson's implementation (e.g. we use `relu1_1` rather than `relu1_2`).
 Empirically, this results in larger scale style features in transformations.

 ## Documentation

+### Dockerized environment

+`Dockerfile.cpu` will build a container with all [requirements](#requirements) for training and stylizing video on a cpu.

+`Dockerfile.gpu` provides the same setup, but is based on `tensorflow-gpu` which also installs dependecies for running against an nvidia gpu.
+To access your host GPU from a container, use `nvidia-docker` to run the container.

+Example usage:

+    docker run -it -v $(pwd)/output:/src/output \
+    -e MODEL_PATH="./models/scream.ckpt" \
+    -e INPUT_PATH="./video/sample.mp4" \
+    -e OUTPUT_PATH="./output/stylized.mp4" \
+    my-container bash

 ### Training Style Transfer Networks
 Use `style.py` to train a new style transfer network.
 Run `python style.py` to view all the possible parameters.
 Training takes 4-6 hours on a Maxwell Titan X. [More detailed documentation here](docs.md#stylepy). **Before you run this, you should run `setup.sh`**.
 Example usage: